 Training to teachers who lead these committees:

-One day orientation programme on child abuse, gender discrimination, girl sensitive environment etc can be conducted during teachers training.
-Appropriate literature, material is made available for teachers to understand this concept in the training.
+One day orientation programme on child abuse, gender discrimination, girl sensitive environment, etc can be conducted during teachers’ training.
+Appropriate literature, the material is made available for teachers to understand this concept in the training.